Main Content

 Available Thesis Topics

-If you are interested in writing your thesis with the AE Differential Psychology and Personality research, you will find current or future topic areas with additional information listed below.
+If you are interested in writing your thesis with the AG Differential Psychology and Personality Research, you will find current or future topic areas with additional information listed below.
 Should a listed topic area match with you research interests, please fill out the Formular zur Anfrage einer Betreuung and send it to the listed supervisor.

 Thesis language: English